gcolman/giftswap-gameserver/README.md

 Gameserver for giftswap game.

-This he gameserver holds all server state and manages the connections from clients.
+This he gameserver holds all server state and manages the connections from clients (https://github.com/gcolman/giftswap).
 When clients connect via the webservice, the server sends config information.
 From thereon the server responds to client side events.

 The client reads the game config from config.json